jayc3-3/JOS/README.md

 ## How to run:
 ### QEMU:
+#### NOTE:
+Using a .iso means you will have **NO** storage persistence

-1. Download latest .img from "releases"
+1. Download latest .iso from "releases"

 2. Install QEMU

-3. Run 'qemu-system-i386 -drive format=raw,file=JOS.img' from the command line
+3. Run 'qemu-system-i386 -drive format=raw,file=JOS.iso' from the command line

 ### Real hardware:
 #### USB: